mwbowers/mwbowers.github.io/manuals/cocoon/cl-user-def-commands.md

 ## Advanced parameter *data-types*

-In addition to the basic data-types ( "*Char", "*Dec", "*String", "*Integer", etc.), the *data-type* parameter attribute may define the following advanced types.
+In addition to the basic data-types ( "\*Char", "\*Dec", etc. ), the *data-type* parameter attribute may define the following advanced types.

 | Value | Description |
 | --- | --- |